dotnet/infer/userguide/Mixture of Gaussians tutorial.md

                  -0.002167 0.006726
 ```

 This is not helpful - the two mixture components are identical!
-The reason for this is that the model is _symmetrical_ \- the mixture components are all defined the same way and the inference updates never distinguish them.
+The reason is that the model is _symmetrical_ \- the mixture components are all defined the same way and the inference updates never distinguish them.

 We can break symmetry in this case by randomly initialising the messages used in message passing.
 Infer.NET does not do this automatically, because it normally guarantees to give the same result each time you perform inference - introducing random initialisation would break this contract.
 If you want to break symmetry, you must do it explicitly.
 In this example, we can achieve this using **InitialiseTo()** to randomise the initial message for **z**, as follows: